 Pieces subjected to ocean environments need protection with lacquers or clear coats.

-Show vehicles want their bright work to be waxed where it counts.
-Aluminium is normally waxed to improve the lustre, but with stainless steel it depends on the quality of finish.
-Show chromium should never need more than an ultra fine wax free maintenance polishing.
+Show vehicles want their brightwork to be waxed where it counts.
+Aluminium is normally waxed to improve the lustre, but with stainless steel, it depends on the quality of the finish.
+Show chromium should never need more than ultra-fine wax-free maintenance polishing.

 Areas subject to heat should be wax and lacquer free.

-Antiques and museum pieces should be waxed with a pH neutral wax to protect them.
+Antiques and museum pieces should be waxed with pH-neutral wax to protect them.

-Lacquers and clear coats discolour with age, in fact most of them detract from the finish immediately.
+Lacquers and clear coats discolour with age most of them detract from the finish immediately.
 They also tend to crack and become porous, thus allowing oxidation to start again.

 All Metal Polishes Can Be Used On Components Subjected To Heat